ibm-cloud-docs/databases-for-postgresql/ts-connect.md

 {: tsResolve}

 * An unsecured connection is a common cause of connectivity errors.
 All {{site.data.keyword.databases-for-postgresql}} connections use TLS/SSL encryption; {{site.data.keyword.databases-for-postgresql}} rejects unsecured connections.
 To avoid errors, make sure you configured a secure connection.
 Refer to [Getting started](/docs/databases-for-postgresql?topic=databases-for-postgresql-getting-started) for an example of a secure connection.
+* A full disk can cause connectivity issues.
+If your operational load saturates or exceeds the IOPS limit, database requests and operations are delayed until the disk can catch up.
+To mitigate issues, see [Adding disk, memory, and CPU](/docs/databases-for-postgresql?topic=databases-for-postgresql-resources-scaling) to scale resources and increase disk size.
+To monitor the amount of disk space, refer to [Deployment monitoring and database load monitoring](/docs/databases-for-postgresql?topic=databases-for-postgresql-troubleshooting_performance#troubleshooting_monitoring).
 * If you are using a private endpoint, make sure that you specify connection strings that contain the private endpoint (see [Credentials for private endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints&interface=ui#private-endpoints-credentials)) and that you followed the steps in [Connecting through private endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints&interface=ui#private-endpoint-connections).
 * If your application log captures a short connection interruption, that behavior is expected as a normal part of operations for this managed service.
 You want to design your applications to retry connections when errors are caused by a temporary loss in connectivity to your deployment or to {{site.data.keyword.cloud_notm}}.
 However, if you experience several minutes of connection interruption check the Cloud Status for the service.
 For more information, see [Application-level high-availability](/docs/databases-for-postgresql?topic=databases-for-postgresql-postgresql-ha-dr#application-level-ha).